 Lead nurturing is the process of starting and building relationships with prospects throughout the sales funnel.
-Nurturing keeps potential clients engaged with your brand by sharing useful information with them, providing educational resources and gradually building awareness about the real estate services you offer.
-The goal of lead nurturing is to be the first real estate agent your prospect thinks of when she’s ready to buy.
+Nurturing keeps potential clients engaged with your brand by sharing useful information with them, providing educational resources, and gradually building awareness about the real estate services you offer.
+The goal of a lead nurturing process is to be the first real estate agent your prospect thinks of when she’s ready to buy.

 What is a lead nurturing campaign?

 Leads don’t nurture themselves.
 Like most relationship building, converting a prospect into a client requires consistent and meaningful outreach.
 A lead nurturing campaign is a series of marketing messages sent to leads over a specific period of time.
-Your campaign can be fully automated, semi-automated or manual, but, again, the goal is consistent outreach.
+Your campaign can be fully automated, semi-automated, or manual, but, again, the goal is consistent outreach.

 Here is an overview of the types of lead nurturing campaigns successful real estate agents use to generate sales.

 Whether they’re sent weekly, bi-weekly or monthly, email newsletters are an effective way to reach leads on a regular basis without launching into your sales pitch.
-The best email newsletters have a personal touch and seek to educate, sharing articles, videos, guides and other resources potential clients might find helpful.
+The best email newsletters have a personal touch and seek to educate, sharing articles, videos, guides, and other resources potential clients might find helpful.